namelew/VintageCulture-Login/README.md

 # System-Login

-Sistema de Login Integrado ao Banco de Dados com Python, usando a biblioteca tkinter com sqlLITE.
+Login system integrated to the database with Python, using tkinter with sqlite.

 Installing Python 3 on Linux